Focus and Scope

 While our journal caters to a largely academic audience, the New Sociological Perspectives Blog aims at a wider, public audience beyond the ivory tower of academia.
 In line with the ideal of a ‘public sociology’, we hope that this blog will foster active connections and debates between students, early career academics, and wider society.
 We welcome blog proposals that engage with theoretical discussions as well as topical and social issues that involve activists, social movement organisations, , volunteers, NGOs, Think Tanks, and local communities active in civil society.

 We recognise that the written article is not the only form in which sociological thinking can be cultivated.
 For this reason, we encourage you to submit any original content that you may have created to convey your research ideas and reflections (e.g. short videos, photo essays, audio content, graphic essays, sociological fiction, etc.).

 Finally, this blog has also been opened to bring students together at a more practical level; we are thus open to blog proposals from students and early academics that want to share useful career and research tips based on their personal experience; common problems and solutions for writing a dissertation, publishing the first paper, etc.

 If you'd be interested to write for us, please look at our Blog Guidelines for more information about contacts, content, format, and the editing process.
 We are looking forward to receiving your proposals!

 New Sociological Perspectives is published with the support of the Sociology Department at the London School of Economics and Political Science.

 This journal was founded in 2020 by graduate students from the Sociology Department at the London School of Economics and Political Science.
-It aims to publish forward-thinking research produced by sociology focused masters and doctoral students from universities in the UK and abroad.
+It aims to publish forward-thinking research produced by graduate students in sociology and related disciplines, from universities in the UK and abroad.